epsilonion-liam/mysterium-helper/README.md

 # mysterium-helper
 Discord helper bot for the Mysterium network.
-This bot is tailored for the mysterium network.
+This bot is tailored for the mysterium network and can be adapted to any discord server.

 ## Bot Features.
 The feature list is are complete and more will be coming soon.

 * Sends a DM with community guidelines to new server members.
 * Looks for adult words and sends a warning and ban's repeat offenders.
-* Looks for messages with discord server URL's and keywords present in a message and disabled and eventually ban's repeat offenders with the exemption on admin, mode, wizard, pro wizard and myst team roles.
+* Looks for messages with discord server URL's and keywords present in a message then deletes message and warns user, eventually ban's repeat offenders with the exemption on admin, mode, wizard, pro wizard and myst team roles.
 * Get network stats with ease of using custom commands "!stats".
 * Get your nodes stats with ease of using custom commands "!nodestats <node ID>".